 Oat flour is extremely easy to make at home using a high-speed blender or food processor or purchase it here.
 Remember to always purchase oats and/or oat flour that is labeled as “certified gluten free”.

-4. Quinoa flour
+4. Quinoa Flour

 Quinoa flour is also an acceptable replacement for brown rice flour because of its likeness in taste and texture.
 Both flours also have comparable fiber contents and behave similarly when it comes to binding.
 Like brown rice flour, quinoa flour is made from a naturally gluten free grain and yields a tender crumb to baked goods.